sanger-tol/treeval/docs/pacbio.md

 ## PacBio Data

 Before running the pipeline data has to be in the `fasta.gz` format.
-Because of the software we use this data with it must also be Long read data as well as single stranded.
-This means you could use ONT ( excluding duplex reads ) here.
+Because of the software we use this data with it must also be long-read data as well as single stranded.
+This means you could use ONT too (except duplex reads).

 The below commands should help you convert from mapped bam to fasta.gz, or from fastq to fasta.